Inside: Expecting a baby boy? Buckle up! Here are 48 things you need to know about being a boy mom

 44. Boys are silly

 Silliness is part of being a boy.
-They will always make your day.
+They will always make a boy mama’s day.
 If it’s not with hugs, flowers, or jokes, it’ll be with silliness.

 45. They make great friends